-Mono is a vegan café bar in the heart of Glasgow’s Merchant City.
-Renowned for its relaxed atmosphere and quality food, it also has an in-house record store and regular live entertainment
+Mono is a vegan cafe bar in the heart of the Merchant City.
+Renowned for its relaxed atmosphere and quality food, it also has an in-house record store and regular live entertainment and gigs.

-Stereo is a vegan restaurant located on the ground floor of a Mackintosh-designed building on Renfield Street.
+Stereo is a vegan restaurant located on the ground floor of the Mackintosh-designed Daily Record building in the city centre.
 It serves up a great menu during the day and hosts bands and DJs into the small hours.

 The Flying Duck is a quirky little underground (literally) venue tucked away on Renfield Street – as a club venue you'll always find something on, but don't miss out on their all vegan menu either!

 The 78 is a cosy bar and restaurant in Finnieston, with outdoor seating for the summer, a roaring fire on cold winter nights and music all year round.
 The 78 is a great place for delicious vegan food, with the menu including the likes of jackfruit shawarma on a Kobez flatbread and a cheese and charred onion burger on a Barvarian bakehouse brioche bun.